lhartmanis/compound-screen/differential_expression/readme.md

-# Variance adjusted t-test for differntial gene expression
+# Variance adjusted t-test for analyzing differential gene expression
 Script used to perform differential expression on data mini-bulk expression data.

 The test performed is a variance adjusted t-test between compound treated conditions and negative control conditions.
 Control samples can be randomized to reduce systemic biases associated with using the same control group for each comparison.